Course Outline

 Audience

-• System administrators managing Red Hat systems for government agencies
+• System administrators managing Red Hat systems for government and other sectors

-• IT engineers responsible for Linux environments in public sector organizations
+• IT engineers responsible for Linux environments in various organizations

 16 Hours